-While the town boasts several famous surf spots, you’ll also find beaches where you can snorkel, paddleboard, dive, fish, swim, and relax — as well as places where you can mountain bike, horseback ride, and of course, delight in the sunsets every evening.
+With numerous beaches to choose from, this western hub is a haven for those who love the water, especially surfing.
+While Rincón boasts several famous surf spots, you’ll also find beaches where you can snorkel, paddleboard, dive, fish, swim, and relax — as well as places where you can mountain bike, horseback ride, and, of course, delight in the sunsets every evening.

-The Punta Higüera Lighthouse (park)
+Punta Higüera Lighthouse

 The Many Beaches of Rincón

 With more than eight miles of coastline, Rincón beaches are secluded, smaller, and have unique personalities.
-The locations are some of the most pristine destinations on the main island, where you can surf, snorkel, swim, power dive, and more.
+The locations are some of the most pristine destinations on the main Island, where you can surf, snorkel, swim, power dive, and more.

-Perhaps the most popular beach in Rincón is Sandy beach.
+Perhaps the most popular beach in Rincón is Sandy Beach.
 Preferred by locals because of its location — within walking distance of great bars and restaurants, cozy vacation rentals, and hotels — this beach is ideal for a family getaway, a romantic picnic, or a solo escape.
 If you want to hang out with an active beach crowd, this is the place for you.

-María’s beach is without a doubt the center of surfing activity in Puerto Rico, hosting several pro-circuit events during the winter.
-At this beach, the waves kick up and provide some of the most exciting rides on the island.
+María’s Beach is without a doubt the center of surfing activity in Puerto Rico, hosting several pro-circuit events during the winter.
+At this beach, the waves kick up and provide some of the most exciting rides on the Island.
 During the summer, the beach switches its personality and is a great place to enjoy the sandy and sunny wonders of Puerto Rico in a more relaxed way.

 Tres Palmas Marine Reserve